 (1) All noncurrent records of the committee are governed by Rule XI of the Standing Rules of the Senate and by S. Res.
 474 (96th Congress).
-Any classified transcripts transferred to the National Archives and Records

-Administration under Rule XI may not be made available for public use unless they have been subject to declassification review in accordance with applicable laws or Executive orders.
+Any classified transcripts or materials transferred to the National Archives and Records Administration under Rule XI may not be made available for public use unless they have been subject to declassification review in accordance with applicable laws or Executive orders.

-- (2) Any transcript or classified committee report, or any portion thereof, may be declassified, in accordance with applicable laws or Executive orders, sooner than the time period provided for under S. Res.
-474 if: - (A) the chairman originates such action, with the concurrence of the ranking member; - (B) the other current members of the committee who participated in such meeting or report have been notified of the proposed declassification, and have not objected thereto, except that the committee by majority vote may overrule any objections thereby raised to early declassification; and - (C) the executive departments that participated in the meeting or originated the classified information have been consulted and consented to the declassification.
+(2) Any transcript or classified committee report, or any portion thereof, may be declassified, in accordance with applicable laws or Executive orders, sooner than the time period provided for under S. Res.
+474 if:

+(A) the chairman originates such action, with the concurrence of the ranking member;

+(B) the other current members of the committee who participated in such meeting or report have been notified of the proposed declassification, and have not objected thereto, except that the committee by majority vote may overrule any objections thereby raised to early declassification; and

+(C) the executive departments that participated in the meeting or originated the classified information have been consulted regarding the declassification.

-RULE 13 -- CLASSIFIED INFORMATION
+RULE 13 - CLASSIFIED INFORMATION

-- (a) The handling of classified information in the Senate is governed by S. Res.
+(a) General.-The handling of classified information in the Senate is governed by S. Res.
 243 (100th Congress), which established the Office of Senate Security.
-All handling of classified information by the committee shall be consistent with the procedures set forth in the United States Senate Security Manual issued by the Office of Senate Security. - (b) The chief clerk is the security manager for the committee.
+All handling of classified information by the committee shall be consistent with the procedures set forth in the United States Senate Security Manual issued by the Office of Senate Security.

+(b) Security Manager.-The chief clerk is the security manager for the committee.
 The chief clerk shall be responsible for implementing the provisions of the Senate Security Manual and for serving as the committee liaison to the Office of Senate Security.
-The staff director, in consultation with the minority staff director, may appoint an alternate security manager as circumstances warrant. - (c) Classified material may only be transported between Senate offices by appropriately cleared staff members who have been specifically authorized to do so by the security manager. - (d) In general, Senators and staff undertake to confine their access to classified information on the basis of a 'need to know" such information related to their committee responsibilities. - (e) The staff director is authorized to make such administrative regulations as may be necessary to carry out the provisions of this rule.
+The staff director, in consultation with the minority staff director, may appoint an alternate security manager as circumstances warrant.

+(c) Transportation of Classified Material.-Classified material may only be transported between Senate offices by appropriately cleared staff members who have been specifically authorized to do so by the security manager.

+(d) Access to Classified Material.-In general, Senators and staff undertake to confine their access to classified information on the basis of a "need to know" such information related to their committee responsibilities.

+(e) Staff Clearances.-The chairman, or, in the case of minority staff, the ranking member, shall designate the members of the committee staff whose assignments require access to classified and compartmented information and shall seek to obtain the requisite security clearances pursuant to Office of Senate Security procedures.

+(f) PRM Clearances.-For the purposes of this rule regarding security clearances and access to compartmented information, the officially-designated personal representative of the member (PRM) pursuant to rule 14(b), shall be deemed to have the same rights, duties, and responsibilities as members of the staff of the Committee on Foreign Relations.

+(g) Regulations.-The staff director is authorized to make such administrative regulations as may be necessary to carry out the provisions of this rule.

-RULE 14 -- STAFF
+RULE 14 - STAFF